Year 3000: Music video

-The music video for the song begins with Matt Willis playing a video game called "Stay Alive".
+The music video, partly filmed at Upstairs at The Garage in London and directed by Tom Gravestock through Passion Pictures London, begins with Matt Willis playing a video game called "Stay Alive".
 When he loses, the video zooms out to view the band playing the song's intro in a bedroom.
 After Charlie Simpson starts singing, they hear an explosion-like sound outside.
 They look out of a window to the backyard and find their neighbour Peter, played by James Bourne's brother Chris, standing next to a Vauxhall Viva customised like the DeLorean time machine from Back to the Future.
 They get in the car and Peter takes them to the future.
 The song continues as they go through a time vortex, and arrive in the year 3000.
 They see many changes, such as various aliens, flying cars and the fact that everyone now lives under the ocean.
-They also see three triple-breasted women, one of whom throws her bra at them and the three boys fight over it.
+They also see three triple-breasted women, one of whom throws her bra towards the trio for them to fight over.

-As the song continues, Busted look at a billboard and see themselves very much older.
-James and Matt react embarrassed with their future selves, but Charlie nods in appreciation and looks relatively happy with his.
+As the song continues, Busted look at a billboard and notice older versions of themselves in a police lineup.
+James and Matt are embarrassed with their future selves, but Charlie nods in appreciation and looks relatively happy with his.
 At the song's bridge, Busted come across a concert hall with a sign saying "Busted, Live Tonight".
-They sneak in, lock their older selves inside a green room and jump onto the stage, where the song continues in front of an audience.
+They sneak in, lock their older selves inside a dressing room and jump onto the stage, where the song continues in front of an audience.
 At the closing of the song, the setting switches back and forth from the concert to the bedroom from the video's intro, and ends with Busted jumping into their logo.

-As of January 2022, the song has 15 million views on YouTube.
+As of August 2025, the video has 23 million views on YouTube.

+Usage in media

+The original Busted version features in the final episode of the 26th season of the US animated sitcom The Simpsons, entitled "Mathlete's Feat".